For CFOs & COOs at mid-market companies

 Ingestion layer

-Transformation & metric definitions
+Transformation and metric definitions

 04 — Current State